Dog Bites & Animal Attacks

 What Should I Do Now? – Contacting an Atlanta Dog Bite Attorney

 If you’ve been bitten, attacked, or mauled by an animal, you need to begin the healing process as soon as possible.
 In order to adequately prepare your case and prove your eligibility for compensation, being represented by a knowledgeable Georgia dog bite attorney is crucial.
 If you believe you have a dog bite case or a similar personal injury case, please contact a personal injury attorney today for a free consultation or call us at (678)-323-2394.
-We have offices located in Athens, Conyers, Duluth , Morrow and Kennesaw.
+We have offices located in Athens, Conyers, Duluth, Morrow, Kennesaw, and Gainesville.